klange/toaruos/README.md

 #### Freetype

-Currently only the Terminal supports using Freetype as a text rendering backend, but this will be expanded in the future.
+Freetype backends are available for the Terminal, decorator, and menu library.

 Freetype should mostly build as-is, though libtool needs to be taught how to build a shared object for ToaruOS called `libfreetype.so` - this is left as an exercise for the reader until I've had time to formalize the process.

 Once freetype is built and installed to `base/usr`, `make ext-freetype` will build the extension library.
-Place the required fonts, which you can get from maineline ToaruOS, in `base/usr/share/fonts`.
+Place the required fonts, which you can find [here](https://github.com/klange/toaruos/tree/v1.2.3/hdd/usr/share/fonts), in `base/usr/share/fonts`.

 With fonts available, the build scripts will build larger ramdisks to accomodate the additional files.
 The font server will automatically run on startup if a GUI boot target is selected, and the Terminal will automatically use the Freetype backend if it loads.